 For most applicants to RPI, the essay requirement can be fulfilled by completing the Common Application, the Universal College Application, or the Candidate’s Choice Application.
-For more information on those essays, please see our guide to writing the 2017-2018 Common App essay.
+For more information on those essays, please see our guide How to Write the Common Application Essays 2018-2019 (with examples).

 Anecdotes can be an effective starting point, but don’t stay with these for too long.
 A sickness in the family or extensive experience in advocacy for minority groups can offer the necessary context, but you should be concise when discussing them.

 An effective statement will be detailed and focused.
 “I want to be a dermatologist to help people catch skin cancer early” is a more precise approach than “I want to be a doctor”, for example.

 “I want to be a public defender in order to …” is more compelling than “lawyers do good in the world.”
 Having established the why, you need to also supply the what.
 Make it clear that you know what you are getting into by selecting this profession.
 It’s important to tie your goal to a vision of your future career.

 One way to do that is to envision what your daily routine would be like on the weekdays and weekends should you land your dream job.
 What will you be doing in the morning?
 What kind of people would you be interacting with?
 What kind of cases would you be handling?
 How would you respond to a patient suddenly tearing a sutured wound?
 Incorporate how you envision yourself in the future into the professional vision of success in your intended field that you portray in the statement of intent.